jlcalderons/jlcalderons/README.md

-#Hello-World !!!
+#Greetings !!!

 My name is Jose Luis Calderon Sanchez.
 I'm an Electrical Engineer with a master's degree in computing and automation Engineering (communication protocol verification tool developer).

-I'm working in telecommunications wireless networks for more than 28 years.
-Now, I'm looking for others challenge/job in TI world, like data analyst, cloud professional, process and/or data miner, network technician/engineer and so on.
+I worked in telecommunications wireless networks for more than 28 years.
+Now, I'm looking for others challenges/jobs in TO/TI world, like data analyst, developer, cloud professional, process and/or data miner, network technician/engineer and so on.
+Coming back to the programming world .... yeah!

 I'm interested in Wireless communications, IoT Networks, Private Networks, 4G, 5G and all their services in everyone (including OT, IT, AI and/or ML).